Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/DEVLOG-Maddie.md

 problem areas with my code regarding castling, and I looked at them more closely when I got home.
 Then, I finally got castling to work as intended (~45 minutes, not including class time).

+### 2025-06-04 - Updated everything and debugged castling.
+In class, I updated the prototype and readme to accurately reflect the current state of our game and roles.
+At home, Robin pointed out some errors with my castling code and King class in general, so I fixed those mistakes (~1 hour at home).